 - The Early English Books Tract Supplement Collection, Unit 1

 Note that catalogue records are added to EEBO in advance of the facsimile Document Images to which they relate, meaning that a small proportion of records accessible in EEBO are not yet associated with images.
-Bibliographic information for more than 128,000 printed sources can be searched and retrieved via EEBO at the present time, comprising the catalogue records for STC I Units 1-86, Wing Units 1-132, and for the whole of the Thomason Tracts and Tract Supplement collections.
+Bibliographic information for more than 101687 (this number does not include duplicates) printed sources can be searched and retrieved via EEBO.

 Users wishing to consult the microfilm version of texts that currently lack Document Images in EEBO can find the UMI Microfilm collection and reel number on the Full Record display.
 The Full Record also identifies the library that holds the source copy filmed (in the Copy from field).

 New scanned image sets added for 590 records

 A full list of new image sets added to EEBO is available.

 - STC1 Unit 94: Scanned image sets for 124 records

 - STC2 Wing Unit 141: Scanned image sets for 227 records

 - STC2 Wing Unit 142: Scanned image sets for 239 records

 We estimate that EEBO is approximately 92% complete and that the remaining titles will be added in future releases.
 This will include titles discovered from the ESTC that are not in Wing or STC but are printed in England in the Early Modern Period.